tesa1/rhpc_fix_snakemake_ChIPseq/README.md

 ```

 With --use-conda option, the pipeline will create environments to run rules based on .yaml files in env/.
 The --use-singulairty option applies only to DFilter peak caller.
-The singularity container which holds a virtual environment of Ubuntu with DFilter was no longer available due to the hub site being down.
-The image has been saved and put into a shared enviroment and called explicitly in the src/peakcalling.smk file.
+The singularity container which holds a virtual environment of Ubuntu with DFilter was no longer available due to the singularity hub site being down.
+The image has been saved and put into a shared enviroment and is now called explicitly in the src/peakcalling.smk file.
 The --singularity-args allows singularity image to be in the correct enviroment (/DATA/YOUR_USER_NAME).

 Note that the pipeline assumes that there is the following three files available at the location where the pipeline is executed.
 A set of example files is included with the repository: